Conventional Commits - Why?????

 The commit contains the following structural elements:

-3. BREAKING CHANGE: a commit that has a footer BREAKING CHANGE:, or appends a ! after the type/scope, introduces a breaking API change.
-A BREAKING CHANGE can be part of commits of any type.
+BREAKING CHANGE:, or appends a!after the type/scope, introduces a breaking API change.
+A BREAKING CHANGE can be part of commits of any type. - types can be

 A scope is optional and only provides additional contextual information and is contained within parenthesis, e.g., feat(parser): add ability to parse arrays.